Nothing Phone (2) vs Nokia XR21 5G

 Frequently Asked Questions

-Nothing Phone (2) excels if you value iconic transparent design with functional glyph interface lighting.
-Nokia XR21 5G is better if you prioritize certified ip69k rating (withstands high-pressure/high-temp steam jets).
-Pick based on your budget and daily use.
+Nothing Phone (2) is the better choice if you prioritize iconic transparent design with functional glyph interface lighting.
+Nokia XR21 5G wins if you value certified ip69k rating (withstands high-pressure/high-temp steam jets).
+Both are rated highly (4.6★ vs 3.5★), so consider your specific needs and budget.

 Affiliate disclosure